kbarr0254/OutfitRep/README.md

 - **CSS**: Styles for making the app look cute.
 - **HTML**: The structure of the web pages.

+## 📦 MySQL Database Setup

+This project uses a MySQL database hosted on [freesqldatabase.com](https://www.freesqldatabase.com).

+### 🔑 Connection Details
+Update `db/connection.js` with your credentials or use the following:

 ## Setup and Installation

 Here’s how to get this app running on your local machine!